 Filled with filtered spring water and open from Memorial Day weekend to Labor Day Weekend, the Spring Lke Swimming Lagoon offers both lap swimming and unstructured water play with no admission fee.
 The lagoon also includes a multi-station floating playground where children and adults can bounce, climb, slide, and balance on a series of floating play stations.
 Children must be at least six years old to use the Water Park.
 Admission is $10 for children age six and older, and $15 for adults, or $45 for a family of four.

 Spring Lake also offers year-round boating (no gas motors/engines): bring your own craft up to 16 feet in length or rent from the concession stand May to September).
 Other Spring Lake activiteis include fishing (you’ll need a license if you’re over 16), camping (learn more), hiking, and biking.
+With 200 talbes with barbecues, you can also enjoy a picnic.

 And there’s even more!
 Spring Lake is directly connected to two other parks — 5,500-acre Trione-Annadel State Park (6201 Channel Drive, Santa Rosa, 707-529-3911) and Santa Rosa’s attraction-studded, 152-acre Howarth Park (630 Summerfield Road, Santa Rosa, 707-543-3282), which has a small lake of its own and many resources for children including an amusement area with a miniature train ride.